 * * * *

-Investigating officers arrive at the funeral parlour the day before Edythe’s burial is permitted to take place.
+Investigating officers arrive at the funeral parlour two days before Edythe’s burial is permitted to take place.
 They are there to ‘sign off’ for the coroner in order to close the case.
 The mortuary assistant, Joanie, greets them.
 “I am just now preparing the body for burial.”
 Joanie has had an easy morning.
 Once she had noted that there was to be no viewing of the body, she was able to relax.
 Nothing much to do; just the basics.
-No fiddling with hair style and make-up.
+No fiddling with hair-style and make-up.
 She had grabbed the coil of grey hair and bunched it into a flat bun at the back of Edythe’s poor old head.

 Joanie showed the officers into the mortuary cool room where a figure lay on the mortuary table; a slight form, draped loosely in a white cloth.
 The policemen are not fazed.
 They are just doing a job.
 They are quickly gone.
 Joanie sees them out, stops work to pour a quick cup of coffee, then returns to finish the job in hand.